CILQ-FM: Programming

-Notable personalities associated with the station have included: Byrd (now with WDRV in Chicago), John Donabie, the duo of Jesse Dylan and Gene Valaitis, Scruff Connors, Joey Vendetta, Brother Jake Edwards, Jane Hawtin, Earl McCrae, John Derringer, Bill Carroll, Maureen Holloway, Andy Frost, Bob "Iceman" Segarini, Lee "Beef" Eckley, Rory O'Shea, Jonny "Gonzo" Mark, Joanne Wilder, Howard "The Hungryman" Cogan, Steve Anthony, Dusty Shannon, Alice Cooper, legendary Canadian rocker Kim Mitchell, with Al Joynes and Jennifer Valentyne.
+Notable personalities associated with the station have included: Byrd (now with WDRV in Chicago), John Donabie, the duo of Jesse Dylan and Gene Valaitis, Scruff Connors, Kristy Knight, Joey Vendetta, Brother Jake Edwards, Jane Hawtin, Earl McCrae, John Derringer, Bill Carroll, Maureen Holloway, Andy Frost, Bob "Iceman" Segarini, Lee "Beef" Eckley, Rory O'Shea, Jonny "Gonzo" Mark, Joanne Wilder, Howard "The Hungryman" Cogan, Steve Anthony, Dusty Shannon, Alice Cooper, legendary Canadian rocker Kim Mitchell, with Al Joynes and Jennifer Valentyne.

-Psychedelic Psunday was a program that aired every Sunday from 9am to 9pm on CILQ-FM from 1985 to 2018.
+Psychedelic Psunday was a program that aired every Sunday from 9a.m. to 9p.m. on CILQ-FM from 1985 to 2018.
 The program consisted entirely of music from the psychedelic era, spanning from 1965 to 1975.

 In September 1997, CILQ, along with CHOM-FM in Montreal, became the first Canadian radio stations to air The Howard Stern Show, syndicated from New York City.
 Stern was heard on Q107 for four years, ending his run in November 2001.

 On August 10, 2005, the station sparked controversy when it aired a recording of a Rolling Stones concert from 2002.
 The Stones were appearing in concert in Toronto the same evening, and many listeners had interpreted advance promotion for the broadcast as implying that CILQ would in fact be airing live from that evening's concert.
 Although he denied that the station intended to give that impression, station manager JJ Johnston apologized to listeners two days later.

 In early 2009, the station introduced Nights with Alice Cooper, airing from 9p.m. to 2a.m.
 Sunday.
 Jeff Woods hosts a show called Records and Rockstars to give listeners the background stories to some of their favourite music.

 In 2022, CILQ suspended and then "parted ways" with long-time morning host John Derringer over allegations that he had bullied other members of staff for years.